Dilshan Madushanka

-Lokumarakkalage Dilshan Madushanka (born 18 September 2000) is a professional Sri Lankan cricketer who currently plays Twenty20 Internationals for Sri Lanka.
-He is a past pupil of Hungama Vijayaba Central College,Hungama.
+Lokumarakkalage Dilshan Madushanka (born 18 September 2000) is a professional Sri Lankan cricketer who currently plays limited over internationals for Sri Lanka.
+He is a past pupil of Hungama Vijayaba Central College, Hungama.

 Domestic career

 He made his first-class debut on 13 March 2020, for Colts Cricket Club in the 2019–20 Premier League Tournament.
 In October 2020, he was drafted by the Dambulla Viiking for the inaugural edition of the Lanka Premier League.
 He made his Twenty20 debut on 9 December 2020, for the Dambulla Viiking in the 2020 Lanka Premier League.

 In August 2021, he was named in the SLC Blues team for the 2021 SLC Invitational T20 League tournament.
 In November 2021, he was selected to play for the Galle Gladiators following the players' draft for the 2021 Lanka Premier League.
 In July 2022, he was signed by the Jaffna Kings for the third edition of the Lanka Premier League.